remidinishanth/distributed_systems/networking/socket_programming.md

      exit(1);
 }
 ```

+* By calling listen, the socket is converted into a listening socket, on which incoming connections from clients will be accepted by the kernel.
+* These three steps, `socket`, `bind`, and `listen`, are the normal steps for any TCP server to prepare what we call the listening descriptor `sockfd` in our case

 Only the server needs to listen `int listen (int sockfd, int backlog)`, backlog specifies the maximum number of pending connections the kernel should queue for the socket.
 Listen returns `0` if OK, `-1` on error.